Mapes Hotel: History

-The Mapes thrived throughout the 1960s and mid 1970s but began to face problems competing with more modern casino/hotels in Reno in the late 1970's and early 1980's.
+The Mapes thrived throughout the 1960s and mid 1970s but began to face problems competing with more modern casino/hotels in Reno in the late 1970s and early 1980s.
 The Mapes casino closed on December 17, 1982, because of financial difficulties the Mapes family faced after the recession of 1981, and the failure of their other family owned casino in Reno, the Money Tree.
 The building was allowed to decay as many different owners took possession of the building with plans to revive the casino/hotel, all of which failed.
 Finally, the Reno Redevelopment Agency took possession of the Mapes hotel building in 1996.

 Despite being listed on the National Register of Historic Places as a "Most Endangered Site", the National Historic Trust would not offer any help to the City of Reno in their preservation efforts.
 The City brought in many groups and engineers to make an attempt to save the building, even asking Artspace Projects, Inc to do an analysis of the building.
 This company eventually refurbished the Riverside Hotel across the street from the Mapes.
 Every engineering report came to the conclusion that the Mapes was actually poorly constructed and there was no hope in restoring the building.
 In light of all the evidence, and in the face of much local protest, the City of Reno contracted for the demolition of the Mapes on Super Bowl Sunday, January 30, 2000.

-Nothing was done with the Mapes lot until the winter of 2001, when an winter ice rink was put in at the site.
+Nothing was done with the Mapes lot until the winter of 2001, when a winter ice rink was put in at the site.
 The ice rink was set up at the site each winter until 2004, when a park was temporarily put on the lot.
 Currently, the former Mapes site has been made into a permanent outdoor skating rink, along with a park, and elaborate art displays from Burning Man.